 As an intro to Japanese Genki One would beat or provide serious competition for even the best beginner textbooks on market today.
 It’s a solid course that delivers.

-The second edition of the Genki One Textbook received a strong 4.6 out 5 stars!
+On Amazon, The second edition of the Genki One Textbook received a strong 4.6 out 5 stars!

 That’s a very strong indicator of how much people like the book in general.